FelixOnline/v2/content/articles/2011-10-20-my-life-after-graduation.md

 subtitle: >
   Anum Farooq on how getting your degree is just the beginning
 date: "2011-10-20 23:20:37 +0100"

 # Attributes from Felix Online V1
 id: "1580"
 old_path: /comment/1580/my-life-after-graduation
 aliases:
  - /comment/1580/my-life-after-graduation
+imported: true
+comments:
+ - hehehe Anum i love your article  good advice Im still laughing DHeyyyyyyyyyyy WE FOUND YOU D GREAT ARTICLE BTW Happy to see you some whereYESSSSS We found you Anum It feels good to read your articleMay God bless you all the way Ameen great articleAAAAAAAAnumSchool days are the best  Cross stitching running on the groundgood times Strong women Great

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true